-Natalie Haynes is the author of six books.
-Most recently Pandora’s Jar: Women and the Greek Myths (2020) and A Thousand Ships,published by Pan Macmillan in 2019, which was longlisted for the Women’s Prize for Fiction 2020.
-She has written and recorded six series of Natalie Haynes Stands Up for the Classics for BBC Radio 4.
-Series Seven will be broadcast in summer 2021.
+Natalie Haynes is a broadcaster and author of six books, most recently Pandora’s Jar: Women and the Greek Myths (2020) and A Thousand Ships, which was longlisted for the Women’s Prize for Fiction 2020.

 Chris Power is the author of the novel A Lonely Man (a Washington Post and New Statesman book of the year) and the short story collection Mothers (longlisted for the Rathbones Folio Prize, shortlisted for the Edge Hill Short Story Prize).
 His fiction has appeared in Granta, The Stinging Fly, The Dublin Review, and The White Review, and been broadcast on BBC Radio 4.
 He writes for various newspapers and magazines and can sometimes be heard presenting Radio 4’s Open Book.
 He lives in London.